Ghazal-projects/portfolio/README.md

 I'm open to academic collaborations in my research areas.
 Feel free to reach out through my email!
-Also, please drop me an email if you’d like a copy of my CV.<br>
+<p> Also, please drop me an email if you’d like a copy of my CV.</p>

 ## Contact